 - Be on an even keel – the hull needs to be as level as possible.
 If it is not, power and fuel will be lost trying to push the hull up rather than along.
 Ensure weight is distributed evenly on the craft to keep it level and provide a smoother ride and more mileage per litre.

 - Regularly clean your boat to remove biofouling to reduce drag and fuel consumption.
-This will also help remove harmful invasive animal and plant matter.
+This will also help with Invasive Species Prevention, removing harmful invasive animal and plant matter.